 As endings go, it was equal parts sad and satisfying.

-As reluctant as Kaley Cuoco was to say goodbye to Penny, the waitress/aspiring actress turned pharmaceutical rep she inhabited for 12 seasons on The Big Bang Theory, when she filmed that final episode in late April, she ultimately left the Warner Bros. soundstage—now to be known forevermore as the The Big Bang Theory Stage—at peace.
+As reluctant as Kaley Cuoco was to say goodbye to Penny, the waitress-slash-aspiring actress turned pharmaceutical rep she inhabited for 12 seasons on The Big Bang Theory, when she filmed that final episode in late April of 2019, she ultimately left the Warner Bros. soundstage—now to be known forevermore as the The Big Bang Theory Stage—at peace.
 Thoroughly emotionally drained and covered in tears, but, ultimately, at peace.

 "It is the most beautiful finale I have ever seen, and I love finales," she raved to ET just days after filming wrapped.
 Though her request to learn her character's maiden name was nixed by superstitious producers, "I'm thrilled with [Penny's] ending, yet beginning.
 It's beautiful.
 There's not anything catastrophic, it's just beautiful.
 And the characters are gonna live on in your minds and in your hearts, and I think that's what is so special about it.
 It's really touching."

-Parts of her next chapter have already been written, with the founder of Yes, Norman Productions lining up her next projects well ahead of The Big Bang Theory's finale last May, which was watched by roughly 18 million people.
-Along with voicing the titular role in DC Universe's Harley Quinn animated series, she's producing and starring in The Flight Attendant, having optioned the thriller back in 2017.
+Much of her next chapter was already written, with the founder of Yes, Norman Productions lining up her next projects well ahead of The Big Bang Theory's 2019 finale.
+Along with voicing the titular role in DC Universe's Harley Quinn animated series, she had optioned Chris Bohjalian's best-selling thriller The Flight Attendant back in 2017 based on a one-sentence summary.

 "Kaley and Karl talk about having children," a source told E!
 News ahead of the BBT finale.
 "They would love to move to a simpler lifestyle and live on a ranch with their horses.
 Kaley wants her children to be raised riding horses and having a similar country lifestyle that both her and Karl love."

-And with the star, marking her 34th birthday today, no longer committed to daily call times on an L.A. soundstage, this may just be the moment.
+And with the star no longer committed to daily call times on an L.A. soundstage, the moment just may be upon them.
 Said the source, "They are both excited for a new chapter together."

 The security makes her union with Cook, a champion equestrian and son of Intuit cofounder Scott Cook, all that sweeter.